 As an employer of 250 or more employees, MDL is required by law to publish an annual report showing the difference in average female earnings compared to average male earnings.

-The figures largely reflect the dairy industry which is predominately male dominated.
+The figures largely reflects a positive change in the dairy industry which is predominately was male dominated.
 MDL is an equal opportunities employer and is committed to closing gender pay gaps and is pleased that the statistics show that the mean average figures are very close; being in favour of women.